tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/数据处理/定时 SQL 分析/概述_intl_en.md

 >!
-This feature has been in beta test in Beijing, Shanghai, and Guangzhou regions free of charge since August 15, 2022.
+This feature has been in beta test in Beijing, Shanghai, and Guangzhou, Nanjing, and Chongqing regions free of charge since August 15, 2022.
 >

 ## Overview